mason-kel/mason-kel/README.md

 ## University Projects
+(University projects are not public due to University policies)
 * Dissertation - Developed an LLM-driven robotic control system that translated natural language instructions into structured XML commands using a custom Python API, enabling autonomous task execution and error recovery.
 * MLP implementation from scratch - Used Python with NumPy to implement a multi-layer perceptron and deep learning model including batch normalisation and dropout.
 * Image Matching pipeline - Implemented an image matching pipeline using Difference of Gaussians, SIFT and distance matrices.
 * P4 Networking - Implemented NAT, PAT and port forwarding using P4, Scapy and Flask.

 ## Personal Projects
+(Some projects are not public due to containing third-party code/assets that I don't have permission to redistribute)
 * Tower defense game - Prototype developed in Godot which combined a tower defense game with Vampire Survivors elements.
 Included object pooling, branching tower and weapon upgrade paths and curve-based enemy spawning.
 * P2P multiplayer - Prototype developed in Godot for P2P multiplayer using Steam's networking API.